This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-These step-by-step photos and instructions help you visualize how to make a mini lasagna.
+Here’s how to make a mini lasagna, step by step.
 See the recipe card below for ingredient amounts and full recipe instructions.

 - Cook the Noodles: Boil two lasagna noodles according to the package instructions.
 Drain and set them aside.